 Must-try: Bamboo Plant’s most popular dish is their Classic Burger, a Beyond Beef burger made from pea protein and a side serving of air-fried chips with homemade beetroot ketchup.
 Grab yourself a freshly made green or red juice to wash it down.

-Just in time for summer swims and sociable living, a sun-drenched bar and restaurant launches in Hermanus.
-Ficks is an outdoor eatery right on the sea, overlooking the 1930s tidal pool by the same name, and reimagined beautifully by Netherlands’ trio Joke, Just and Daan Gongrijp, who’re behind the success of Dutchies on Grotto Beach.
-Snack on pintxos and sip on wine at Hermanus’s open-air restaurant, Ficks.
+Although it launched late in 2019, lockdown meant that this gem of a wine and pinchos bar remained largely undiscovered.
+Ficks Pinchos & Wine is an outdoor eatery right on the sea.
+It overlooks the tidal pool by the same name, which was built in the 1930s.
+The restaurant was brought to life beautifully by Netherlands’ family Joke, Just and Daan Gongrijp, who’re behind the success of Dutchies on Grotto Beach.
+Snack on pinchos and sip on wine at Hermanus’s open-air restaurant, Ficks.

-Must-try: Fick’s vegetarian Flammkuchen topped with crème fraiche, onions, peppers, mushrooms, and avocado is their delicious take on a lighter, fresher and healthier pizza.
+Must-try: Fick’s vegetarian flammkuchen topped with crème fraiche, onions, peppers, mushrooms, and avocado is a delicious take on pizza, but lighter, fresher and healthier.

 LIGHT AND BRIGHT OASIS TO RELAX AND LEARN ART SKILLS IN THE CITY